 If the goal is to produce full demasculinization and some or full feminization with the sole exception of breast development, there are a number of ways to possibly achieve this.
 Androgen deprivation without estrogen supplementation will achieve demasculinization without any feminization or breast development (except for bicalutamide monotherapy of course).
 However, it’s not recommended for reasons described above and wouldn’t provide feminization.
 SERMs are an option; in addition to their capacity to treat osteoporosis, they are used to treat gynecomastia in men, and are capable of fully blocking gynecomastia induced by estrogens when used at sufficient doses (Fentiman, 2018).
 However, SERMs may allow for only partial feminization rather than full.
 Aromatase inhibitors, in contrast to SERMs, have no apparent place in this form of hormone therapy, as they are, surprisingly, poorly effective for prevention of gynecomastia (Fagerlund et al., 2015; Bedognetti et al., 2010).

-A problem with the use of SERMs to prevent breast development is that when they are used in a person assigned male at birth in whom the gonads are intact and testosterone levels are not suppressed, they will induce a substantial increase in gonadal testosterone production and hence circulating testosterone levels.
-In men with hypogonadism (low testosterone levels), the SERMs clomifene (20–50 mg/day) and enclomifene (12.5–25 mg/day) increase testosterone levels from about 200–300 ng/dL to about 450–600 ng/dL on average (a change of about 2.0- to 2.5-fold, with an absolute increase of 250–400 ng/dL in this patient population) (Bach, Najari, & Kashanian, 2016; Trost & Khera, 2014).
+SERMs can be used to prevent breast development, as previously described.
+A problem with the use of SERMs for this purpose however is that when they are used in people assigned male at birth in whom the gonads are intact and testosterone levels are not suppressed, they will induce substantial increases in gonadal testosterone production and circulating testosterone levels.
+In men with hypogonadism and consequent low testosterone levels, the SERMs clomifene (20–50 mg/day) and enclomifene (12.5–25 mg/day) increase testosterone levels from about 200–300 ng/dL to about 450–600 ng/dL on average (a change of about 2.0- to 2.5-fold, with an absolute increase of 250–400 ng/dL in this patient population) (Bach, Najari, & Kashanian, 2016; Trost & Khera, 2014).
 Because they are so effective at increasing testosterone levels, SERMs are used to treat male hypogonadism as an alternative to exogenous testosterone administration.
 Worse still, SERMs appear to cause even greater increases in testosterone levels in non-hypogonadal men.
 One study found that 50 mg/day clomifene increased testosterone levels by about 850 ng/dL in healthy younger men and by about 500 ng/dL in elderly men (Trost & Khera, 2014).
 Similarly, strong increases in testosterone levels have been observed with partial suppression of estradiol levels via aromatase inhibition in young and older men (T’Sjoen et al., 2005; Raven et al., 2006; de Ronde et al., 2009).